Weronisieq/SQL/README.md

-# SQL
-2019, PJATK, Relacje baz danych
-DDL and DML instructions
+# Relacje bez danych - DDL & DML
+Datbase created for a company orginising parties for children